wellkochi/ETH_Terra/README.md

 I didn't find any info about this one.
 But I assume the atomic swap speed created by MultiChainis is constant.
 If you have any info, please let me konw.

 **Security guarantees of a normal Ethereum transaction:**
-Since Dfinity blockchain is a mimic, this end is secured by MultiChain's security, which is legit.
+Since Dfinity blockchain is a mimic, this end is secured by MultiChain's security.